RafaelJohn9/gh-templates/README.md

-# GitHub Templates
+# Git Templates

-This repository provides a collection of reusable GitHub templates to streamline your workflow across multiple repositories.
+This repository provides a collection of reusable Git templates to streamline your workflow across multiple repositories.
 It includes fully supported **Issue Templates**, **Pull Request Templates**, and more.

 ## Features